 You may not know it yet but if you’ve been experiencing some itching, tightness of your scalp’s skin, and possibly some flaking, then you most likely have dry scalp.
-While it can be such a hassle to deal with this condition, it’s not entirely difficult to treat it with a number of dry scalp remedies that you can very well do at the comfort of your own home.
-But first, let’s take a closer look at what causes it in the first place and then finding the best dry scalp treatments for you.
+While it can be such a hassle to deal with this condition, you can treat it at home using a number of remedies.
+But first, let’s take a closer look at what causes it in the first place.
+Then, let’s check out ways to treat it.

 What Are the Main Causes of Dry Scalp?

 Dry scalp can be attributed to a number of causes.
-Don’t worry though, because having dry scalp isn’t a serious condition and can be a rather common occurrence.
-Some of it can be attributed to environmental factors, your lifestyle/habits, and certain skin conditions.
-Environmental factors can include living in areas with dry air (especially during winter months).
-If you have naturally dry skin, you also have a tendency to have dry scalp as well.
-When it comes to your daily habits, excessive washing and use of chemical-laden hair products can also result in having dry scalp.
+In most cases, it isn’t a serious condition and can be a rather common occurrence.
+Some of it can be attributed to environmental factors, like living in areas with dry air.
+Your lifestyle or habits and certain skin conditions also influence the condition of your scalp.
+If you have naturally dry skin, you may have a tendency to have dry scalp as well.
+When it comes to your daily habits, excessive washing and use of hair products laden with harsh chemicals can also dry out your scalp

 Dry Scalp vs. Dandruff: What’s the Difference?

 We mentioned before that flaking can be a sign of having dry scalp.
-The question is, are these two conditions directly correlated?
+Is it the same as dandruff?
 Let’s find out.

-Dandruff, or flaking, is just as common as dry scalp.
-To put it simply, however, having dry scalp and dandruff are two distinct conditions and should be treated as such.
-Having dry scalp may cause you to have dandruff, but it is not enough to say that you have dandruff because of your dry scalp — because dandruff can be likewise attributed to other and more serious conditions.
+Having dry scalp and dandruff are two distinct conditions and should be treated as such.
+While having dry scalp may cause you to have dandruff, it is not enough to say that you have dandruff because of your dry scalp — because dandruff can be likewise attributed to other and more serious conditions.

-Those pesky white terrorizers have a variety of causes and are largely associated with Malassezia, a yeast-like fungus that breeds on oily scalp areas.
-When your scalp’s natural protection gets weak, irritants made by Malassezia feed on the excess oil.
-This leads to inflammation on skin cells to shed faster than usual.
+Dandruff is largely associated with Malassezia, a yeast-like fungus that breeds on oily scalp areas.
+Malassezia feed on the excess oil, and when your scalp barrier gets weak, this fungus can cause irritation.
+This leads to inflammation and causes skin cells to shed faster than usual.
 When this happens, you get dandruff.
-Knowing the key differences of these conditions are important in knowing how to find the best remedies for a dry scalp and dandruff accordingly.
+Knowing the key differences of these conditions are important in knowing how to find the best remedies for dry scalp and dandruff accordingly.

 Lemon is acidic and it can help restore the pH balance in your flaky dry scalp.
 To use it as a dry scalp remedy, massage lemon juice onto your scalp for five minutes before you shampoo and condition your hair.
 You can also dilute the lemon juice with water if it stings.
 Repeat this every day until your scalp doesn’t feel dry and itchy anymore.